 There are writers.
 And then there are professional writers.

-Over my career as a writer and editor, I’ve noticed one key factor that enables writers to perform their craft professionally.
+Over my career as an editorial director, I’ve noticed one key factor that enables writers to perform their craft professionally.

 I’ve said it before, so you won’t be surprised to hear: